MEALS, LODGING, SIGHTS &AMENITIES

 MEAL and dining ideas

 Restaurants in all price ranges within a block or two include Chili’s Grill and Bar, Maggiano’s, McGillin’s Olde Ale House, a Beer Garden (Bru), Fogo de Chao Brazilian Steakhouse (in the palatial former Caldwells’ Jewelry Store showroom next door to Macy’s – not inexpensive), IHOP (Walnut Street), McCormick & Schmick seafood (pricey), the Capital Grille (pricey) and a VIP grocery store and buffet/salad bar (Walnut between 13th and Juniper).
 Members tell us to avoid the Maggianos family-style option for large parties as it can substantially affect the cost of a meal.
 McGillins is better for lunch than dinner, when it can become very noisy and difficult to communicate.
-They offer a Sunday brunch.
+They often offer a Sunday brunch.

 The immediate area along Chestnut and particularly 13th St., south of the Store, has recently become something of a restaurant zone, with new spots sprouting up also on Walnut and seating spilling out onto the sidewalks.

 Numerous fancy and some less formal restaurants are on South Broad Street.
 Next to the Marriott on Market There are limitless breakfast and lunch opportunities at the Reading Terminal Market and perhaps 100 Asian restaurants in Philadelphia’s Chinatown in the blocks North and East of the Store.